 Combo is a hospitality company that repurposes historical venues in Italy, transforming them into multi-function hospitality spaces with restaurants, bars, accommodation and event areas.

 As a multi-concept business, Combo needed a platform to manage retail, F&B and hospitality consistently, with a single, centralized view of the business.
 “It’s not easy to find a technology partner that can handle all of these services within a single approach,” says Francesco Prone, CFO at Combo.
-With LS Central for restaurants, Combo can now handle its whole business as one.
+With LS Central, Combo can now handle its whole business as one.
 Back office and financial operations can be managed more easily and accurately, and automations ensure that inventory availability always reflects actual needs, helping Combo keep in stock what guests are looking for.

 6. Only deal with one vendor

-Imagine, then, the difference it could make if you only had to work with one solution, from one technology provider.
+Imagine, then, the difference it could make if you only had to work with one software solution, from one technology provider.
 One system to update, no integrations to maintain, and a single vendor who can provide 24/7 support for your entire business system.

 A unified platform to take your business to the next level